percevalw/metanno/docs/index.md

 ![Metanno](/assets/images/logo.svg){ width="250px" }
 </h1>

+Metanno is a JupyterLab extension that allows you to build your own annotation interface.
 Metanno is a Python library aimed at building dynamic annotation interfaces customized to your needs without leaving your notebook.

-At the moment, Metanno focuses on textual documents with rich structured entities.
+At the moment, Metanno focuses on textual documents and images with rich structured entities.
 Its main goals are:

 - modularity: you decide how many views of your data are needed